stebrech/accessible-pdf/_pages/contribute.md

 ![Markdown document is synchronized via the Github platform with the accessible-pdf.info website.](https://accessible-pdf.info/content/uploads/homepage-teaser-sync.png)

-If you want to clarify changes or additions before investing your precious time, I recommend you create an [Issue](https://github.com/pixelstrolch/accessible-pdf/issues).
+If you want to clarify changes or additions before investing your precious time, I recommend you create an [Issue]https://github.com/pixelstrolch/accessible-pdf/issues).
 This way we can “discuss” your idea together.

-The markup language in which the posts are written is Markdown.
+The markup language, in which the posts are written, is Markdown.
 If you haven’t had any experience with it – don't worry you’ll be able to handle it in no time.
 You can read more about the syntax on [daringfireball.net](https://daringfireball.net/projects/markdown/) or in the [Github Guide](https://guides.github.com/features/mastering-markdown/) for example.

 **You can find more information on how to use Github in the [Contributors Guide] (https://github.com/pixelstrolch/accessible-pdf/blob/master/CONTRIBUTING.md).**